 Course Assessment Plan: Students will receive formative and summative assessments to assess their ELA, mathematics, science/health, and social studies skills.
 These assessments will be either computer-made, textbook-made, or/and teacher-made.

 Classroom Expectations: Students are rewarded for following classroom and school rules (ritual and routines) at all times.
 This is part of their conduct grade.
 The FPS and Richmond County handbooks are filled with key information to help you and your student stay on track (dress code, electronic usage, etc).
 There are positive consequences for following the rules and also not so positive consequences for breaking the rules.
 Students have a choice!
 We have a responsibility to ensure that the classroom environment is conducive to teaching and to learning for all students.

 ** Students may bring in healthy snacks and plain bottled water to eat/drink during our afternoon snack time.
 Water fountains will be shut off.

 ** Please, please ensure your child comes to school with proper school supplies.
 Periodically ask your child if he/she needs additional paper, regular pencils, colored pencils, tissue, etc.

 Homework Policy and Grading Scales: Students are rewarded for completing nightly homework, including some limited weekend requirements!
 Homework completion is part of the conduct grade.
 Please review and sign your child’s agenda nightly.
 Homework is always written/typed in the agenda.
 So if your child tells you that they have no homework, something is wrong.
 If nothing else, 20-30 minutes of reading/logging is required nightly!
 Students will grade some homework/class work in class.

-** For grading purposes, vocabulary work is worth 15% of students’ reading grade.
-Spelling is worth 10%; writing is worth 25%; grammar is worth 10%; and reading comprehension activities are worth 40% of students’ overall reading grades.
+** For grading purposes, vocabulary/grammar work is worth 10% of students’ reading grade. writing is worth 40%; grammar is worth 10%; and reading comprehension activities are worth 50% of students’ overall reading grades.
 Math requirements are broken down into homework/participation for 10% and class work/group work/assessments are 90% of the math grade.
 For science and social studies, 30% of grades are derived from assessments/projects/etc. Assessments make up 70% of the science and social studies grades.

 ** Students are recognized for completing all class work.
 This is also part of their conduct grade.
 If work is not completed, students must make up the work some time